CORRELATIONS

 8. If the temperatures outside decrease dramatically, heating bills will increase.

-9. In areas with low amounts of rain, more wild animals migrate to other places.
+9. In areas with low rainfall, more wildlife migrate to other areas.

 10. As a tadpole gets older, its tail gets smaller.